oxyno-zeta/s3-proxy/docs/configuration.md

     #     enabled: true
     #     # Redirect with trailing slash when a file isn't found
     #     redirectWithTrailingSlashForNotFoundFile: true
+    #     # Index document to display if exists in folder
+    #     indexDocument: index.html
     #   # Action for PUT requests on target
     #   PUT:
     #     # Will allow PUT requests